 - They are playful and alert.

-While all these behavioral descriptions may sound perfect, I should also mention some factors that may affect your decision to buy a fluffy French Bulldog.
-Here are they:
+While all these behavioral descriptions may sound positive, here are some factors that you also need to consider before you acquire a fluffy French Bulldog:

-- They are one of those dogs who are prone to separation anxiety.
+- They are prone to separation anxiety.
 Leaving them for an extended period of time is not suggested.

 Fluffy French Bulldog Cleaning and Grooming Requirements

-Long-haired French Bulldogs need to be washed and brushed more often than the smooth-coated ones since they accumulate more dust and debris in their hair.
-This also prevents doggy odor and fungal infections which are quite stressful to deal with.
+Long-haired French Bulldogs need to be washed and brushed more often than smooth-coated ones since they accumulate more dust and debris in their hair.
+This also prevents doggy odor and fungal infections, which are quite stressful to deal with.

 In terms of handling their shedding tendencies, you may use a hound glove or a medium bristle brush.